CognitiveComputationLab/ccobra/docs/source/usage/tutorial.rst

 inference can be drawn in response to the given task.
 Consequently, its ``predict`` method will always return ``NVC``.

-The sheer simplicity of ORCA sets it apart from most contemporary modeling approaches.
+The sheer simplicity of CCOBRA sets it apart from most contemporary modeling approaches.
 Models are not required to adhere to rigorous Bayesian fundamentals nor computational logic calculi nor statistical effects extracted from years of psychological research.
 Instead, it encourages tackling core problems of